AlejandroMoc/Web_ExpoIngenierias/doc/INSTRUCTIONS.md

 ### 1. Place Project Files

 1. Clone the project or download a `.zip` file.
 Then, unzip it.
 2. Copy the entire `Web_ExpoIngenierias` folder into your web server's document root.
-While using XAMPP, follow the next path: `C:\xampp\htdocs\`
+While using XAMPP, follow the next path on Windows: `C:\xampp\htdocs\`

 ### 2. Database Setup